heheh13/git-practise/README.md

 ## *.a

-ignore all files with extention .a
+Ignore all files with extention .a

-but do track lib.a, even though you're ignoring .a files above
+But do track lib.a, even though you're ignoring .a files above

 ## !lib.a

 ## /TODO

-only ignore the TODO file in the current directory, not subdir/TODO
+Only ignore the TODO file in the current directory, not subdir/TODO

 ## build/

-ignore all files in any directory named build
+Ignore all files in any directory named build

 ## doc/*.txt

-ignore doc/notes.txt, but not doc/server/arch.txt
+Ignore doc/notes.txt, but not doc/server/arch.txt

 ## doc/**/*.pdf

-ignore all .pdf files in the doc/ directory and any of its subdirectories
+Ignore all .pdf files in the doc/ directory and any of its subdirectories